canaydogan/nudity/README.rst

 About
 -----
 Nudity detection with re-trained Tensorflow MobileNet Model.
 Accuracy is 92.2% based on my dataset.
-Give it a try: http://nudity.canaydogan.net

 Installation
 ------------